BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 Labels or tags are brief, often one-word identifiers that are associated as metadata to all manners of information, including payments and addresses.

-Silent payments allows users to customize their static addresses on a case-by-case basis by adding labels.
-Users may add labels to customise their static addresses before sharing or posting them.
-When a payment is received, these labels can be detected and used to identify the static address used to make the payment without it being obvious on-chain.
+Silent payments allows users to add labels to their static addresses on a case-by-case basis before sharing or posting them.
+When a payment is received, these labels can be detected and used by the receiver (but no one else) to identify the static address used to make the payment.

 </div>

-To better understand this, consider: a contractor Alice can add different labels to her static address before sharing them
+To better understand this, consider a contractor Alice who adds different labels to her static address before sharing them
 - with a certain client
 - her social media and
 - her website

-When she receives payments from any of these sources, the respective label will be detected by the wallet application in the on-chain address to infer the source of the payment as this client.
+When she receives payments from any of these sources, the respective label(s) will be detected in the on-chain address and used to infer the source of the payment.

 {% include picture.html
    image = "/assets/images/guide/how-it-works/silent-payments/how-silent-payment-labels-work.png"